orbit-firmware/orbit/README.md

 RMK is a rust keyboard firmware built for ease.
-The main selling pints are:
+The main selling points are:
-  1. that you can configure your keyboard trough the keyboards flash drive.
+  - You can configure your keyboard directly through the keyboard's flash drive.
-  2. that its fast and reliable since its built on rust.
+  - It’s fast and reliable, as it's built in Rust.
-  3. that adding your own keyboard is just a single config file.
+  - Adding your own keyboard is as simple as creating a single configuration file.
-  4. that it supports a lot of chipsets trough [embassy](https://github.com/embassy-rs/embassy)
+  - It supports a wide variety of chipsets through [embassy](https://github.com/embassy-rs/embassy).

 Here is an example keymap:
 ```rmk